 There are quite a few different speeds of RAM, with higher speed RAM being more pricey.
 Faster RAM also comes with increased latency and unless you’re buying premium, a CL14 stick of 8GB 2400MHz would be a better choice than say CL16 8GB 3000MHz – plus, your motherboard has to support what your RAM can do, it your RAM will just clock down to your motherboard’s max.

-Storage comes in a few different forms, from SATS-based HDDs and SSDs, to more advanced PCIe-based drives.
+Storage comes in a few different forms, from SATA-based HDDs and SSDs, to more advanced M.2 drives.
 Picking the right setup will make a big impact on your experience, so it pays to know what you’re looking for.

 Standard hard drives are almost always the most cost effective storage solution, while being the slowest internally mounted option.
 They’re great for storing music, movies, and pretty much anything else you would want to store.

 Solid state drives, or SSDs, are the fastest storage option that us consumers have access to, but they’re also the most costly with a 120GB SSD running roughly the same cost as a 1TB HDD.
 Because of their speed, solid state drives work best as your “boot drive” and a place to store your essential programs and most importantly your operating system.

 Running a combination of an HDD and SSD is common practice to get the best of both worlds, both room and speed.
 If you’re just looking to run an SSD as a “boot drive” only, 120GB will be more than enough to suit your needs.

 Your power supply is probably as important as you’re assuming it is – very important.
 Without the proper size of supply, you run the risk of really causing some serious damage, it’s the same thing when it comes to using low-end supplies.